-Adoption of Accounting Pronouncements - In January 2010 the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2010-06, Improving Disclosures about Fair Value Measurements, which requires reporting entities to make new disclosures about the amounts and reasons for significant transfers in and out of Level 1 and Level 2 of the fair value hierarchy and input and valuation techniques used to measure fair value for both recurring and nonrecurring fair value measurements that fall in either Level 2 or Level 3.
+Adoption of Accounting Pronouncements - In January 2010, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2010-06, Improving Disclosures about Fair Value Measurements, which requires reporting entities to make new disclosures about the amounts and reasons for significant transfers in and out of Level 1 and Level 2 of the fair value hierarchy and input and valuation techniques used to measure fair value for both recurring and nonrecurring fair value measurements that fall in either Level 2 or Level 3.
 The statement also requires information on purchases, sales, issuances, and settlements in the rollforward of activity on a gross basis for Level 3 fair value measures.
-The new and revised disclosures are effective for reporting periods beginning after December 15, 2009; however, the requirement to provide purchases, sales, issuances, and settlements in the rollforward of activity on a gross basis for Level 3 fair value measures is effective for fiscal years beginning after December 15, 2010.
-The statement became effective for the Foundation for the year ended December 31, 2010, which resulted in additional required disclosure.
+The new and revised disclosures were effective for reporting periods beginning after December 15, 2009; however, the requirement to provide purchases, sales, issuances, and settlements in the rollforward of activity on a gross basis for Level 3 fair value measures is effective for fiscal years beginning after December 15, 2010.
+The final portion of the statement became effective for the Foundation for the year ended December 31, 2011, which resulted in additional required disclosure.

-In July 2010 the FASB issued ASU No. 2010-20, Disclosures about the Credit Quality of Financing Receivables and the Allowance for Credit Losses, which requires reporting entities to provide disclosures that facilitate the evaluation of an entity's credit risk exposures and adequacy of its allowance for credit losses.
+In July 2010, the FASB issued ASU No. 2010-20, Disclosures about the Credit Quality of Financing Receivables and the Allowance for Credit Losses, which requires reporting entities to provide disclosures that facilitate the evaluation of an entity's credit risk exposures and adequacy of its allowance for credit losses.
 The guidance requires a greater level of disaggregated information about the credit quality of financing receivables and allowances for credit losses.
-In addition, disclosure of credit quality indicators, past due information, and modifications of financing receivables are also required.
+In addition, disclosure of credit quality indicators, past-due information, and modifications of financing receivables are also required.
 The new disclosures are effective for reporting periods ending on or after December 15, 2011.
-At this time, the Foundation is evaluating the implications of ASU No. 2010-20 and its effect on the financial statements.
+The statement became effective for the Foundation for the year ended December 31, 2011, which resulted in additional required disclosure.